Skip to content

 • focus on preventing homelessness in the system

-Working together, we’re designing and building a service that we’re proud of and confident in delivering.
+Working together, we’re designing and building a Benefits and Housing Needs service that we’re proud of and confident in delivering.
 A service which is easily understood, fair, accessible and beneficial to deliver the best outcomes for residents.

 What have we done so far?

-Over the past year, we’ve done a lot of work to build off previous understanding and fill in gaps of knowledge, both at a service level and the technology that enables it.
+Over the past year, we’ve done a lot of work to build off previous understanding and fill in knowledge gaps, at a service level and the technology that enables it.
 This allowed us to create and identify opportunities that will support the service and improve the way residents find sustainable housing solutions in Hackney.

-We supported the service to define a vision that we could all look towards and that would help prioritise areas for improvement.
-This vision focuses on prevention and relieving demand so we can achieve the best outcomes for Hackney’s most vulnerable residents.
+We supported the Benefits and Housing Needs service to define a vision that we could all look towards and that would help prioritise areas for improvement.
+This vision focuses on prevention and relieving demand to achieve the best outcomes for Hackney’s most vulnerable residents.

 As our list of opportunities grew, the service and vision led us in the right direction helping us choose which ideas to develop and test our assumptions.
 The experiments and prototypes that followed took many forms, but it was clear where we needed to focus on making the vision a reality.